ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Tax Treatment Of Listing Gains From An IPO

 As many IPOs are listing at a good premium, many investors look at booking profits on listing as this proves to be a good way to earn sizeable returns in a short period.
-Did you know there are tax implications that you should take into consideration?
+However, there are tax implications that you should take into consideration?
+Yes, capital gains also come with tax liability.
+In this article, we will explore the tax treatment of listing gains from an IPO.

 Short-term or Long Term Capital Gain?